kolenaIO/kolena/docs/metrics/averaging-methods.md

 # Averaging Methods

-For multiclass workflows like classification or object detection, metrics such as precision, recall, and F1-score are computed **per class**.
+For multiclass workflows like classification or object detection, metrics such as [precision](./precision.md), [recall](./recall.md), and [F<sub>1</sub>-score](./f1-score.md) are computed **per class**.
 To compute a single value that represents model performance across all classes, these per-class scores need to be aggregated.
-There are a few different averaging methods for doing this, most notably:
+There are a few different averaging methods for doing this, most
+notably:

 - [**Macro**](#macro-average): unweighted mean of all per-class scores
 - [**Micro**](#micro-average): global average of per-sample TP, FP, FN scores